Ajaxy/tinyspec/README.md

 You can expand it in the following ways:

-#### Query Parameters
+#### Parameters and Responses
+Request _body parameters_ are specified using `{...}` right after the resource name (see example above).

-To specify query parameters, add the question mark (`?`) after the path and list the query parameters.
+To specify _query parameters_, add the question mark (`?`) after the path and list the query parameters.
 You can add multiple parameters by connecting them with the ampersand symbol (`&`).

+_Responses_ are specified below the endpoint definitions prefixed with an indent and `=>` sign.

-Query parameter description format is the same as for objects.
+Parameters and responses description format is the same as for objects.
 For example, you can make some parameters optional or specify the required data type:
 ```
 GET /examples?sort&limit?:i
-    => {examples: Example[]}
+    => {examples: Example[], totalCount?: i}
 ```

 #### Endpoints Description